twentymurial33/music_remix/README.md

 ## ℹ️ Overview

-A paragraph explaining your work, who you are, and why you made it.
+A paragraph explaining your work, who you are

-## 🌟 Problems Solved
+## 🌟 How to Run the app

+Locally

+Production

 ### ✍️ Authors
 Murial [https://murial-devportfolio.netlify.app/]